The Grad Fair is returning to the Armitage Centre on Wednesday 8th May, with plenty of opportunities on offer for after you graduate.

-With over 130 exhibitors at the fair it can seem somewhat overwhelming, but with a little preparation beforehand you’ll able to make the most of the fair, and utilise your time.
+With over 120 exhibitors at the fair it can seem a little overwhelming, but with a some preparation beforehand you’ll able to make the most of the fair, and utilise your time well.

 Do some research